deshan-nawanjana/codebook/README.md

 ## 🚀 Run Codes with Compilers

 Within the code blocks, you may see a `compile button` to run the script and get the output.
-This button only appears when CodeBlock has ability to compile using that particular language.
+This button only appears when CodeBook has ability to compile using that particular language.
 Following script is in JavaScript language.
 So there will be no problem to run this block anywhere.
 Go ahead and click the run button.

 ```js
 // create constant text